How To Meditate Spiritually—Techniques To Connect With Your Higher Self

 But there are times when we remember the truth of our nature.
 There are times when we reconnect to our spiritual selves.

 Do you know what it feels like to connect to your spiritual self?

-Often I sit and stare up at the stars in wonder.
+Often I sit and stare up at the stars in wonder (I guess that in itself is a simple spiritual meditation technique, just gazing at the stars ).
 It’s humbling.
 Those twinkling orbs that ever light the evening skies.
 They remove you from yourself.
 They remind you of the majesty and mystery of the universe.
 They silence your thoughts.
 And, I’m sure you’ll agree, they reconnect you to your spiritual self, to that sense of being one with the universe, the sense that you’re a droplet in an ocean, a single note in a grand orchestration called life.